Backpropagation: Early successes

+After backpropagation

-During the 2000s it fell out of favour, but returned in the 2010s, benefitting from cheap, powerful GPU-based computing systems.
-This has been especially so in speech recognition, machine vision, natural language processing, and language structure learning research (in which it has been used to explain a variety of phenomena related to first and second language learning.).
+During the 2000s it fell out of favour, but returned in the 2010s, benefiting from cheap, powerful GPU-based computing systems.
+This has been especially so in speech recognition, machine vision, natural language processing, and language structure learning research (in which it has been used to explain a variety of phenomena related to first and second language learning.)

-Error backpropagation has been suggested to explain human brain ERP components like the N400 and P600.
+Error backpropagation has been suggested to explain human brain event-related potential (ERP) components like the N400 and P600.

+In 2023, a backpropagation algorithm was implemented on a photonic processor by a team at Stanford University.